TristanWebber/garage_monitor/esp_cpp/README.md

 This implementation has shown that some facets of C++ are easily used with ESP-IDF.
 This can deliver benefits in the form of higher level features and data structures and allows for better control of interfaces, particularly where a project may use multiple instances of a sensor.
 The exercise of creating a driver for the DHT22 sensor allowed for a practical investigation into how to communicate with a digital device.
 It also gave a deep dive in to the realities of how FreeRTOS interacts with tasks.

 The next subproject will explore using Rust with the ESP32, via the Standard Library.
+Rewriting in Rust will show yet another approach to solving this same problem.
+In doing so, it will show how:

+- Rust's _error as value_ approach will force us to explicitly handle some of the failure modes we have conveniently ignored in the previous implementations
+- Like C++, embedded Rust allows low-level control if we want it, but also facilitates the use of standard language features and thus we can often ignore many device-specific characteristics
+- Rust's memory safety features require us to take quite a different approach to concurrency

 Check it out [here](https://github.com/TristanWebber/garage_monitor/tree/main/rs_std)